Are midwifery students getting the delivery they need?

 How Student Voice Analytics helps you

-Student Voice Analytics turns open‑text feedback into actionable priorities.
-For delivery of teaching and midwifery, it tracks topic and sentiment over time, compares like‑for‑like against relevant subject families and demographics, and drills from institution to programme and cohort.
-You get concise, anonymised summaries and export‑ready outputs so teams can evidence progress on placements, scheduling, communications and assessment clarity without trawling thousands of comments.
+Student Voice Analytics turns open-text feedback into practical priorities for midwifery teams.
+For delivery of teaching and midwifery, it tracks topic and sentiment over time, compares like for like against relevant subject families and demographics, and drills from institution to programme and cohort.
+You get concise, anonymised summaries and export-ready outputs, so teams can evidence progress on placements, scheduling, communications and assessment clarity without trawling thousands of comments.
+Explore Student Voice Analytics to see where midwifery students need more dependable delivery and stronger placement support.

 Request a walkthrough